10 standout perks for kids at Beaches Resorts

 Where: Beaches Ocho Rios, Beaches Negril, Beaches Turks & Caicos

-Water Toys and Games
+Water toys and games

 Beaches Resorts are well-stocked when it comes to water equipment.
 Depending on the resort, you’ll find aquatrikes (as fun as they look), Hobie Cats, paddleboards, kayaks, laser bug boats (little sailboats designed for older kids and teens), and bodyboards.
 There are daily snorkeling and glass bottom boat tours, windsurfing, and some resorts offer water skiing and tubing.